Page 1 of 1

 Psychomotor (Physical Skills)

-To perform various mechanical tests to characterise the mechanical response of engineering materials to a variety of loading types
+On successful completion of this module, students will be able to: 1.
+Perform various mechanical tests to characterise the mechanical response of engineering materials to a variety of loading types.

 How the Module will be Taught and what will be the Learning Experiences of the Students: